-In the next few sections I will describe in details the rules followed by Survey123 Connect to generate the initial XLSForm design.
-Understanding these rules is important, because you will often want modify the initial XLSForm design to tailor the user experience of field users using your survey.
+In the next few sections I will describe the rules followed by Survey123 Connect to generate the initial XLSForm design.
+Understanding these rules is important, because you will often want modify the initial XLSForm to tailor the user experience of field users using your survey.

 One question per feature layer field:

 Other than a few exotic exceptions, that I will describe later, Survey123 Connect will add a new question to your initial XLSForm design for every field in the first layer of your feature service.
-The questions will be added to the survey XLSForm worksheet in the same order as fields in your feature layer.
-You can reorder the questions in your survey at will and you can also remove any questions you may want to hide.
-Reordering questions can be very handy, because the order of fields in a table may not respond at all to the logical order in which you want people to enter data into your form.
-Removing questions can also be useful, because you may have fields in your feature layer that you may not want to expose in the survey at all.
+The questions will be added to the survey XLSForm worksheet in the same order as fields appear in your feature layer.
+You can reorder the questions in your survey and you can also remove any questions you may want to hide.
+Reordering questions can be very handy, because the order of fields in a table may not respond to the logical order in which you want people to enter data in your form.
+Removing questions in the XLSForm can also be useful, because you may have fields in your feature layer that you do not want to expose to users.
 Think of internal fields that people in the back-office will use but that are not meant to be visible to field users.

 XLSForm Question types: